16 Repositories and Sources

-RStudio Package Manager tracks every change to a repository (or source) and associates each change with a transaction id.
-Together, these transaction ids create a full versioned history of each repository.
+RStudio Package Manager tracks every change to a repository (or source) and associates each change with a checkpoint.
+Together, these checkpoints create a full versioned history of each repository.
 If a user wants to install packages from a prior point in the repository’s history they can do so by replacing the

-/latest component of the request URL with a transaction id.
-Transaction ids can be obtained in a repository’s “Activity” log.
-The current transaction id is available in the “Setup” page.
-For projects that require strict reproducibility, we recommend configuring R to use a repository URL with a transaction id.
+/latest component of the request URL with a checkpoint id.
+Checkpoint ids can be obtained in a repository’s “Activity” log.
+The current checkpoint id is available in the “Setup” page.
+For projects that require strict reproducibility, we recommend configuring R to use a repository URL with a checkpoint id.

 Versioning is available for all repository and source types.

 16.3.1 About Sources

 RStudio Package Manager repositories are composed of one or more sources.
 There are currently four types of sources:

 - cran source - A single cran source is automatically created.
 This source contains metadata and packages from RStudio’s CRAN service.
 The source can be used directly in a repository to give users access to all CRAN packages, or it can used indirectly by curated-cran sources.